Embedding JavaScript

 jQuery is included by default, and you can use it in any scripts you add to Marked using any of the below methods.

-I’ll add more default options if there are enough requests for a particular library.
-If there’s something you’d like to see included, please let me know on the BrettTerpstra.com forum or via the support site.
+If there’s a particular library you’d like to see included by default, please let me know on the BrettTerpstra.com forum or via the support site.

 Hooks